fylmr/openweathermap-cached/README.md

   "UNITS": "metric"
 }
 ````
-To read all the information about API values, please visut [OpenWeatherMap site](https://openweathermap.org/forecast5).
+To read all the information about API values, please visit [OpenWeatherMap site](https://openweathermap.org/forecast5).